|Photo by Piero 2005|

 As the King of Siam sang to governess Anna in the musical, “The King and I,” sometimes life is a puzzlement!

 Even as born-again Christians (John 3:3-8) who have been saved by our faith in the death, burial and resurrection of Jesus Christ (1 Corinthians 15:1-4) as the only Way to Heaven (John 14:6), we often struggle to make sense of the few puzzle pieces God allows us to see in His grand mural of life.
-Coronavirus, causing more US deaths thus far than the Vietnam War; worldwide famine; unprecedented restrictions on personal activities, church attendance, work and school; global financial crisis – how can any of this be justified in a world governed by our loving God?
+School shootings, life snatched away from young people way too soon, senseless violence – how can any of this be justified in a world governed by our loving God?

 It reminds me of the complex jigsaw puzzles my mother, grandmother and I used to work on when I was a child.
 Upon tearing open the box, we thought we faced an impossible challenge, as the sea of tiny pieces seemed to have no relationship to one another.